CHNB128/oh-my-case/README.md

 }
 ```

-Then make a Pull Request and thank you to help grow open source :)
+Then make a Pull Request and thanks to you for help grow open source :)